Android 16: Embedded photo picker

-The Android photo picker now includes support for cloud-based media services like Google Photos.
+The Android photo picker now supports cloud-based media services like Google Photos.
 Users can seamlessly select photos stored in their cloud accounts, eliminating the need to switch between apps.
 Additionally, the picker integrates cloud albums alongside local content.
-The embedded picker can now respond to configuration changes like the screen orientation or theme changing, can hide the overflow menu and preview features, and includes the selection bar and snack bar, and can be expanded or collapsed.
+The embedded picker can now respond to configuration changes such as screen orientation and theme changes, can hide the overflow menu and preview features, and includes a selection bar and a snack bar that can be expanded or collapsed.
 Additionally, the picker now includes search functionality, enabling users to search for specific photos and videos within their local and cloud storage.

 Health records

 Android 16 introduces enhanced functionality in Health Connect, allowing apps to access and manage medical data through a new set of APIs.
-The initial developer preview includes support for writing medical records in Fast Healthcare Interoperability Resources (FHIR) format, a standardized method for managing electronic health records across different healthcare systems.
+The initial developer preview includes support for writing medical records in Fast Healthcare Interoperability Resources (FHIR), a standardized format for managing electronic health records across different healthcare systems.
 This feature currently focuses on immunization records, with plans to expand support for lab results, medications, and more.
 Apps can utilize permissions such as android.permission.health.READ_MEDICAL_DATA_IMMUNIZATION and android.permission.health.WRITE_MEDICAL_DATA to interact with this data, with explicit user consent required.

 Privacy Sandbox on Android

 This feature limits tracking mechanisms by utilizing anonymized data and local processing to deliver personalized content without compromising user privacy.
+In April 2025, Google announced end of Privacy Sandbox development and deprecated majority of Privacy Sandbox APIs, including Attribution Reporting, On-Device Personalization, Protected App Signals, Protected Audience, SDK Runtime, and Topics API.

 Audio sharing

 Android 16 utilizes Bluetooth LE Audio's Auracast technology.
-This allows users to stream audio to multiple Bluetooth devices simultaneously, such as headphones or speakers, without complex pairing processes.
+This allows users to stream audio to multiple Bluetooth devices simultaneously, such as headphones or speakers, without complex pairing.
 To use this feature, both the source device and receiving devices must support Bluetooth LE Audio.

 Notification cooldown

 The notification cooldown feature in Android 16 aims to reduce distractions from rapid notification bursts.
 When multiple notifications are received in quick succession, this feature temporarily lowers the notification sound and minimizes alerts for up to two minutes.
-This adjustment does not affect priority notifications like calls or alarms, allowing users to maintain focus while still receiving critical updates.
+This adjustment does not affect priority notifications, such as calls or alarms, allowing users to maintain focus while still receiving critical updates.